Distributed enterprises consider key questions about their networks

 Reducing truck rolls is just one of many benefits of cloud management.
 Being able to monitor extensive analytics from a single pane of glass allows businesses to recognize and address operational inefficiencies, fostering short-term and long-term improvements.

-Whether a distributed enterprise location is using wired lines or 4G LTE as the primary connection, the threat of Internet downtime is a scary thought.
+Whether a distributed enterprise location is using wired lines or cellular as the primary connection, the threat of Internet downtime is a scary thought.
 Losing connectivity often leads to lost revenue and productivity, as well as customer experience issues.
 From retail stores and restaurants to insurance offices, food trucks, and more, ensuring business continuity is atop many IT leaders’ wish lists.

 The network security risks facing distributed enterprises are constantly evolving.
 The Network's Edge is particularly vulnerable to threats, as it is the gateway into corporate WAN.